Freecell Solitaire

 • Build long alternating sequences to create stronger transfer options.

-• Prioritize moves that empty a tableau column because empty columns are powerful storage.
+• Prioritize moves that empty a tableau column because empty columns are powerful storage multipliers.

 Freecell Solitaire rules and objective

-Your objective is to move all cards to four foundation piles in suit order from Ace to King.
-You can move one card at a time, build descending alternating colors in tableau columns, use four free cells as temporary storage, and place any card in an empty tableau column.
+Your objective is to move all 52 cards to four foundation piles in suit order from Ace to King.
+You can move one card at a time, build descending alternating colors in tableau columns, use four free cells as temporary single-card storage, and place any card in an empty tableau column.
+There is no stock or redeal - every card is dealt face-up at the start and the entire game is decided by planning.

 Game setup

-A standard game uses one 52 card deck dealt face up into eight tableau columns.
-Four free cells sit at the top left, and four foundations sit at the top right.
+A standard game uses one 52-card deck dealt face-up into eight tableau columns (four columns of seven cards, four columns of six cards).
+Four free cells sit at the top left and four foundations sit at the top right.
+There is no stock pile and no hidden information - the deal is fully visible from the first second of play.

-The closest variant on this site is Double Freecell, which uses two decks and larger columns.
-If you want similar strategic depth, Spider Solitaire two suits is another strong option with more stack management.
+The closest variant on this site is Double Freecell, which uses two decks and denser columns.
+If you want similar strategic depth with different mechanics, Spider Two Suits is another strong option with hidden information and stock management added.

 How difficult is Freecell Solitaire?

 Freecell is medium difficulty for new players and highly strategic for experienced players.
-The rules are simple, but the puzzle quality comes from move ordering and long term planning.
+The rules are simple, but the puzzle quality comes from move ordering and long-term planning across a fully visible board.
+Because nearly every deal is winnable, losses are almost always the result of a suboptimal move sequence rather than an unwinnable deal - which makes Freecell one of the purest skill-testing solitaire variants available.

 What is Freecell Solitaire win percentage?